Perhentian Islands

-The Perhentian Islands (Malay: Kepulauan Perhentian) are islands in Besut District, Terengganu, Malaysia.
+The Perhentian Islands (Malay: Kepulauan Perhentian; Terengganu Malay: Perhentiang; Kelantan-Pattani Malay: Perhentiey) are a group of islands off the coast of Besut District, Terengganu, Malaysia.

 The two main islands are Perhentian Besar ("Greater Perhentian") and Perhentian Kecil ("Lesser Perhentian").
 The small, uninhabited islands of Susu Dara (Virgin Milk), Serengeh and Rawa, lie off Kecil.
-Like Besut, people generally speak Kelantanese Malay.
+As in the rest of Besut, people generally speak Kelantanese Malay.
 However, English is also widely spoken.

 History

 The name "Perhentian" means "stopping point" in Malay, referring to the islands' traditional role as a waypoint for traders between Bangkok and Malaysia.
 The islands were sparsely inhabited by fishers for centuries, although tourism now accounts for most of the economic activity.

 The Perhentian Islands appear on many maps from the nineteenth and twentieth century as 'The Station Islands'.
 This arises from the British colonial period, as an English translation of "stopping point".

 Pulau Perhentian was one of the islands where Vietnamese refugees or boat people landed during the 1970s.

 The islands were gazetted as a marine park in 1994, prohibiting all fishing within two miles from the shore.